leonfunnell/s3ftp/README.md

 ## Configuration

-The following input variable is required:
+The following input variables are required:

 - `project_name`: The name of the project.
 This will be used to prefix the S3 bucket name and other resources.
+- `tf_state_bucket`: (Optional) The name of the S3 bucket where Terraform state is stored.

 ## Usage